NeethushreeKumar/Fashion-Game/README.md

 # Fashion-Game
-An interactive fashion-themed game built in C++.
+An interactive fashion-themed game built in C#.
 Players can explore styling options, participate in fashion challenges, and enhance their design skills.
 This project is designed to inspire creativity and fashion sense.

 Table of Contents
 Features